THE EFFECT OF MANDALA ART ON CONTEMPLATIVE BRAIN ACTIVITY

 Mobirise

-The research is the project of Ph.D in practice researcher Veronika Szendrő at University of Pécs Doctoral School of Art (HUN) in cooperation with Institute of Transdisciplinary Discoveries (HUN) and in cooperation with Masaryk University Experimental Humanities Lab (CZ)
+The research is the project of Ph.D in practice researcher Veronika Szendrő at University of Pécs Doctoral School of Art (HUN) in cooperation with Masaryk University Experimental Humanities Lab (CZ)

 Supervisors:

-Dr. Attila Sik (neurologist, founder of Institute of Transdisciplinary Discoveries at University of Pécs, HUN), Dr. Péter Lengyel (artist, dean of University of Pécs Art Department, HUN),
+Dr. Attila Sik (neurologist, University of Pécs, HUN), Dr. Péter Lengyel (artist, dean of University of Pécs Art Department, HUN),

 Theoretical consultants: